alihen/watchbuild/README.md

     watchbuild

-You can pass your bundle identifier and username like this:
+You can pass your bundle identifier and username, and slack webhook URL like this:

-    watchbuild -a com.krausefx.app -u felix@krausefx.com
+    watchbuild -a com.krausefx.app -u felix@krausefx.com -n https://hooks.slack.com/services/<your-webhook>

 For a list of available parameters and commands run